eilonmore/linkedin-private-api/README.md

 # NodeJS LinkedIn Private API
 ![Build](https://github.com/eilonmore/linkedin-private-api/workflows/Build/badge.svg?branch=master)

-Wrapper API for LinkedIn unofficial API, written in TypeScript.
+NodeJS Wrapper API for LinkedIn unofficial API, written in TypeScript.
 No tokens are needed for using this API, only a working LinkedIn account.

 ## Installation